darrylhopkins/Foundry/README.md

 string client_secret = "";

 API foundry = new API(client_id, client_secret);
+List<Locations> validLocations = foundry.GetLocations(); // To update valid locations
 ```
+We also retrieve the list of valid locations already in Foundry, which in turn updates the locations in the local API.
+These locations will be used later.

 You can now interact with the API and all of it's functionalities.

 ## Organization Locations